Liam-Stusser/ApocalypseRogue/README.md

 ## Making the game:

   This game follows a tutorial on Unity Learn which starts off pretty simple and is not too challenging (if you have already made some projects on Unity), and walks you through making all the basic components of the game then leaves polishing up to you.
-It's very important to note though that the tutorial is based on grid movement and essentially moving your piece one square at a time like moving a chess piece then the enemy goes, and the whole game is built/structred around this idea.
+It's very important to note though that the tutorial is based on grid movement and essentially moving your character one square at a time like moving a chess piece then the enemy goes, and the whole game is built/structred around this idea.
 Where I went wrong is I decided I wanted movement to be fluid and based on holding the key down then using floats and Time.DeltaTime to smooth out the movement.
 This implementation breaks sooo many core features the tutorial is based on and made this project ALOT harder than it needed to be for me, once I got to around the walls and enemies part of the tutorial I eventually just stopped following it and went free form, which brings us here.